Onions can be grown from seeds, seedlings, or sets (young, small dormant bulbs grown the previous year).

 - Avoid planting onions where garlic or leeks have grown recently.

 - Fertilize with an organic fertilizer such as fish emulsion at half strength.

 - Common pest enemies include Japanese beetles, onion eelworms, onion maggots, slugs, thrips, and wireworms.
-Protect seedlings from pests and cold for two to three weeks after planting in garden by covering seedling with spun poly row covers.
+Protect seedlings from pests and cold temperatures for two to three weeks after planting in the garden by covering seedlings with spun poly-row covers.

 - Yellow or golden varieties: best for storing, early to harvest in mid-summer.

 - Red: sweet-tasting, early to harvest in mid-summer.